microsoft/FluidFramework/packages/dds/merge-tree/REFERENCEPOSITIONS.md

 1. Locally create the reference as StayOnRemove
 2. Send the reference numerical position in an op
+3. On acknowledgement of the local create:
+   1. set the `refType` of the reference to include `SlideOnRemove`
+   2. call `Client.getSlideToSegment` with the references current segment and offset to get the proper new location
-3. On acknowledgement, call `Client.changeReferenceType` to change the type of the reference to include SlideOnRemove
+   3. set the `segment` and `offset` of the reference to the returned values
-4. Remote clients, on receiving the op, call `Client.getSlideOnRemoveReferencePosition` and use the result to create a SlideOnRemove reference with `Client.createLocalReferencePosition`
+4. Remote clients, on receiving the op, call `Client.getContainingSegment` followed by `Client.getSlideToSegment` on the result.
+Call `Client.createLocalReferencePosition` with the result to create a `SlideOnRemove` reference.

 ### Implementation Notes